 “But if you recalled correctly, you did not capture me.
 Sylum did.
-I understand that you mortals have terrible memory but this is shocking for only a hundred years.
+I understand that you mortals have a terrible memory, but this is shocking for only a hundred years.
 Sylum gave the preachers of the time a spell to disable me, then he watched as you all strung me up how he said.
-So while it was done by your hands it was actually him, not you.”
+So while it was done by your hands, it was actually him, not you.”

 Xarius leaned back against his cross and attempted to obtain some form of comfort.

-“Sylum I would fear, but with your energy focused at me I know I could handle him too.
+“Sylum, I would fear, but with your energy focused on me, I know I could handle him too.
 Even if his lap dog Anodyne came to fight too.”

-“Look your so-called god could not defeat a simple Holite who accidently ascended to god hood.
-While sure he confined him to one island he was unable to kill a new born god, he is a joke of a god.
-Follow a stronger god, follow one that can fight.
+“Look, your so-called god could not defeat a simple Holite who accidentally ascended to godhood.
+While sure he confined him to one island, he was unable to kill a newborn god; he is a joke of a god.
+Follow a stronger god; follow one that can fight.
 You will know I can fight soon whether you follow me or not because I have nearly broken my bonds.
-I either leave my prison as a liberated king, or a psychotic murderer.
+I either leave my prison as a liberated king or a psychotic murderer.
 The result is up to you.”

 Two men with large bolt cutters moved forward and removed the bolts sticking through the deity’s hand and feet, allowing him to drop to the stage.
 He cracked his bones and stood upwards, his beleaguered form transforming back into one of physical perfection.

 Cheers from all over Hollow resonated as those far away watched in unison through their media devices.
-Xarius flung his arms upwards and the horrors that roamed the lands disappeared in an instance.
+Xarius flung his arms upwards, and the horrors that roamed the lands disappeared in an instant.

 “This is not my world, but ours.
 Let me rule with an open ear, not a closed fist.
 Get ready for a god worthy of praise.
 One that has risen from the muck of this world and will now use his strength to pull the rest of the planet from the diseased pool of snakes and monsters.
 Let us build a world without Anodyne.”